Human rights in the Democratic Republic of the Congo: Children

+FGM is punishable by at least two years in prison.

 The law prohibits marriage of girls under age 15 and boys under 18; however, marriages of girls younger than 15 sometimes took place, some involving girls under 13.
 Dowry payments greatly contributed to underage marriage.
 In some cases parents married off a daughter against her will to collect a dowry or to finance a dowry for a son to give to his future wife.
 The newly enacted sexual violence law criminalizes forced marriage.
 It subjects parents to up to 12 years' hard labor and a fine of $185 (98,050 Congolese francs) for forcing children to marry.
 The penalty doubles when the victim is a minor.
 There were no reports of convictions for forced marriage by year's end.

 Child prostitution occurred throughout the country; however, there were no statistics available regarding its prevalence.
 Many homeless children engaged in prostitution without third-party involvement, although some were forced to do so (see sections 1.g. and 5, Trafficking).
 In Kinshasa, police allegedly extorted sexual services from child prostitutes.
 Security forces and armed groups trafficked children as soldiers, porters, and for sexual services (see section 5, Trafficking).

 Security forces and armed groups continued to maintain child soldiers in their ranks (see section 1.g.).

 Child labor, including forced labor, was widespread throughout the country (see sections 1.g. and 6.d.), especially in the mining industry and the mineral production according to the 2014 List of Goods Produced by Child Labor or Forced Labor.

 The country's more than 50,000 street children included many accused of sorcery, child refugees, and war orphans, although some would return to their families at day's end.
 The transitional government was ill-equipped to deal with large numbers of homeless youth and children.
 Citizens generally regarded them as thugs engaged in petty crime, begging, and prostitution and tolerated their marginalization.
 Security forces abused and arbitrarily arrested street children (see sections 1.c. and 1.d.).

 There were numerous reports of collusion between police and street children, including street children paying police officers to allow them to sleep in vacant buildings, and others turning over to police a percentage of goods they stole from large markets.
 In addition, there were reports that different groups and individuals regularly paid groups of homeless youths to disrupt public order.

 There were several active and effective local and international NGO groups working with MONUC and UNICEF to promote children's rights throughout the country, and with CONADER, the national disarmament agency.

 Trafficking in persons

-No specific laws prohibited trafficking in persons, and trafficking occurred, particularly in the east.
-Laws that could be used by the government to prosecute cases against traffickers include the newly enacted law on sexual violence, which includes prohibitions against forced prostitution and sexual slavery, as well as other laws prohibiting slavery, rape, and child prostitution.
+Child sex trafficking is illegal, punishable by a prison term of at least ten years.